Cooper's Hill Cheese-Rolling and Wake: History

 In 1993, sixteen people were injured, four of them seriously, during the event.
 In 2009, safety concerns were raised after 15,000 spectators arrived, when there was only space for around 5,000.
 These concerns led to the organisers cancelling the 2010 event.
 Despite the cancellation, around 100 people attended and held an unofficial event.

-In 2011, a new 2-day ticketed event was proposed in order to address the safety concerns raised in previous years and to allow the event to continue operating.
+In 2011, a new two-day ticketed event was proposed in order to address the safety concerns raised in previous years and to allow the event to continue operating.
 The proposals were received negatively due to the cost of tickets, and the proposed event was cancelled following the organisers receiving abuse.
 Despite the cancellation, the event continued unofficially with around 200 people attending.
 The event has continued without official management or planning alongside the Council Safety Advisory Group.

 In 2020 and 2021, the event was cancelled as a result of the COVID-19 pandemic.
 It returned on Sunday 5 June 2022, ending a two-year absence.
 (Note: The spring bank holiday was moved to 2 June, due to the Platinum Jubilee of Elizabeth II.)

+The 2026 edition of the event marked the first time in the competition's recorded history that every men's downhill race was won by non-British competitors, with the winning runners hailing from Germany, the Netherlands, and the United States.